Does Entyvio cause weight gain?

 - pain in extremities, such as your arms or legs.

-The subcutaneous (injected under the skin) form of Entyvio has also been reported to cause reactions at the site of injection such as redness, rash, swelling, bruising, and hematoma.
+The subcutaneous (injected under the skin) form of Entyvio has also been reported to cause reactions at the injection such as redness, rash, itching, swelling, bruising, and hematoma (a pooling of blood outside of blood vessels.

 This is not all the information you need to know about Entyvio (vedolizumab) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.